s-r-e-e-r-a-j/ZeroTrace/README.md

 # ZeroTrace

-ZeroTrace is a powerful ethical hacking tool for anonymization, developed in Python.
+ZeroTrace is a powerful ethical hacking tool for anonymization, developed in Bash.
 It helps you stay anonymous online by routing all of your system’s network traffic—not just browser traffic—through the Tor network.
 As a result, tracking your online activity, IP address, and location becomes extremely difficult.

 ---